webpro-nl/knip/README.md

 ### Override plugin configuration

-Usually no custom configuration is required for plugins, but if your project uses custom file locations then Knip allows to override any defaults.
+Usually, no custom configuration is required for plugins, but if your project uses custom file locations then Knip allows you to override any defaults.
 Let's take Cypress for example.
 By default it uses `cypress.config.js`, but your project uses `config/cypress.js`.
 Also, the default pattern for test files is `cypress/e2e/**/*.cy.js`, but your project has them at `e2e-tests/*.spec.ts`.
 Here's how to configure this:

 ```json
 {